Contrasting Singing Machine (OTCMKTS:SMDM) & Singing Machine (NASDAQ:MICS)

-Singing Machine (OTCMKTS:SMDM – Free Report) and Singing Machine (NASDAQ:MICS – Free Report) are both small-cap consumer discretionary companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their analyst recommendations, valuation, dividends, risk, profitability, earnings and institutional ownership.
+Singing Machine (OTCMKTS:SMDM – Get Free Report) and Singing Machine (NASDAQ:MICS – Get Free Report) are both small-cap consumer discretionary companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their earnings, profitability, analyst recommendations, valuation, institutional ownership, dividends and risk.

 Risk and Volatility

-Singing Machine has a beta of 0.81, meaning that its stock price is 19% less volatile than the S&P 500.
-Comparatively, Singing Machine has a beta of -0.25, meaning that its stock price is 125% less volatile than the S&P 500.
+Singing Machine has a beta of 0.81, indicating that its stock price is 19% less volatile than the S&P 500.
+Comparatively, Singing Machine has a beta of -0.25, indicating that its stock price is 125% less volatile than the S&P 500.

 Profitability